agmmnn/awesome-blender/README.md

     -   [WritingAnimation](https://github.com/Shriinivas/writinganimation), [Typewriter](https://github.com/doakey3/blender-typewriter-addon), [TextCounter](https://github.com/leomoon-studios/leomoon-textcounter/), [GreaseWriter](https://github.com/doakey3/GreaseWriter).
 -   Rigging:
     -   [Rig on the Fly](https://gitlab.com/dypsloom/rigonthefly) : Rig on the Fly is a Blender dynamic rigging tool used to simplify and speed up animation workflow.
+    -   [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) [$] : Auto-Rig Pro is an addon for Blender to rig characters, retarget animations, and provide Fbx export, with presets for Unity and Unreal Engine.
     -   [JiggleArmature](https://cheece.github.io/JiggleArmature/) : is an easy way to create wiggle effects in blender, just enable jiggle bone on the bones you want to be jiggly. [![][repo]](https://github.com/cheece/JiggleArmature)
     -   [Rigacar](https://github.com/digicreatures/rigacar) : Generate a complete rig as quickly as possible for standard car models.
     -   [RigFlex](https://github.com/nerk987/RigFlex) : Simple soft body for Blender armatures.
     -   [Rigid Bodys Generator](https://github.com/12funkeys/rigid_bodys_gen) : Blender addon to add Rigid bones and Joints on selected bones easily.
     -   [Universal Human Rigged Base Mesh](https://gumroad.com/l/EqNTn) [$] : Rigged human base mesh.
     -   [Mixamo add-on for Blender by Adobe](https://substance3d.adobe.com/plugins/mixamo-in-blender/) : This Blender auto control-rig add-on works with characters that have been auto-rigged with the Mixamo service.
+    -   [Skin Selection](https://www.blendermarket.com/products/skin-selection?ref=46) [$] : Skin Selection is a Blender addon to select bones controllers intuitively, by clicking the mesh surface.

 ### 🗜Render Engine [^](#table)